hashintel/hash/README.md

 ## Start the backend & database

+  1. Make sure you have the `packages/hash/docker/.env` file present (found in 1Password)
-  1. Ensure Docker is running.
+  2. Ensure Docker is running.
-  2. Ensure port 5432 is not occupied (i.e. no other postgres service) - You can check with `lsof -n -i:5432`
+  3. Ensure port 5432 is not occupied (i.e. no other postgres service) - You can check with `lsof -n -i:5432`
   3. If it's your first time, run `docker volume create hash-dev-pg` to create the storage volume.